-The Bantam ID Development Weekend will be held June 9-10.
-This will be replacing the Bantam Selects.
-This will be an open ID Camp aimed at developing athletes and identifying players for the Bantam Selects team representing Baseball Sask at the Baseball Canada 15U National Championship in Oshawa, ON.
-Athletes will also be evaluated to be selected to the 16-Year-Old Development Team that will participate in a Fall Tournament in Arizona.
+The 15U Selects ID Development Weekend will be held June 13-14.
+This will be an open ID Camp aimed at developing athletes and identifying players for the 15U Selects team representing Baseball Sask at the Baseball Canada 15U National Championship in Okotoks, AB.